Accelerated BSN Programs

 Table of Contents

 One of the most effective tools that are now used to up the number of nursing graduates is the accelerated degree programs for non-nursing graduates.
-The Accelerated program for BSN is not new as it has been around for the past two decades.
+The Accelerated BSN program is not new as it has been around for the past two decades.
 In 1990, 31 accelerated BSN was offered throughout the country.
 To date, there are 237 accelerated baccalaureate nursing programs that are being offered across the US.

-The second degree BSN program is one of the innovative accelerated nursing programs that have become popular as an entry into the nursing field for students with non nursing degrees.
-The program is designed to allow students with baccalaureate degrees in non nursing majors to complete a Bachelor of Science in Nursing.
+The second degree BSN program is one of the innovative accelerated nursing programs that have become popular as an entry into the nursing field for students with non-nursing degrees.
+The program is designed to allow students with baccalaureate degrees in non-nursing majors to complete a Bachelor of Science in Nursing.

 The accelerated BSN allows students to compress four years of nursing education in a shorter period of time by allowing them to transfer credits for general education courses to prepare students for the National Licensing Examination for Registered Nurses.
 Accelerated BSN program combines bridge courses as well as core contents.
 The instruction is much more intense, with every student required to attend full-time, without breaks in between the sessions.
 Each student still receives the same number of clinical hours as those that study in traditional settings.

 Online programs that offer accelerated second degree BSN program are not widely available.
 Those programs that do offer online programs still require students to spend large amounts of time on campus to fulfill clinical and practical requirements.

 Generally, students are required to complete about 120 credit hours to graduate from the ABSN program.
 Out of 120 credit hours, half of it must be completed in prior education.
 The curriculum of the program slightly varies from college to college but the general outline is fundamentally the same.

 Below is a sample curriculum you can expect to complete when enrolled in the program.